rilldata/rill/docs/docs/tutorials/rill_basics/model.md

 ---
-title: "Create the SQL Model"
+title: "3.
+Create the SQL Model"
 sidebar_label: "3.
 Create the SQL Model"
 sidebar_position: 2
 hide_table_of_contents: false
+tags:
+  - OLAP:DuckDB
 ---

 ### What is a model?